-Armenia again violates ceasefire by firing at Azerbaijani army’s positions | News.az
+Armenia again violates ceasefire by firing at Azerbaijani Army’s positions | News.az

-Armenia once again grossly violated the ceasefire agreement, the Azerbaijani Defense Ministry reported.

-On July 29 from 02:45 to 03:40, the Armenian armed forces units located in the direction of the Yukhari Shorja village of the Basarkechar region subjected to fire the positions of the Azerbaijan Army in the direction of the Zeylik village of the Kalbajar region from assault rifles and grenades.
-10-12 F-1 hand grenades were thrown at our positions.
+On August 2 from13:55 to 17:00 the Armenian armed forces units from the positions in the village of Zarkand in the Basarkechar region and the village of Arazdeyen in the Vedi region using small arms periodically subjected to fire the positions of the Azerbaijan Army in the direction of the village of Heydarabad in the Sadarak region of the Nakhchivan Autonomous Republic and the village of Yukhari Ayrim in the Kalbajar region, Azerbaijani Defense Ministry told News.Az.

 Currently, the Azerbaijan Army Units control the operational situation in this direction.